 Automated, computer-assisted and near-manual cartography focus on the visual map, which has traditionally been the principal product of cartographic activities.
-A new focus of activity within digital cartography is given prominence in Guptill and Starr's34 definition of cartography as 'an information transfer process that is centred about a spatial database which can be considered, in itself, a multifaceted model of geographic reality.
-Such a spatial database then serves as the central core of an entire sequence of cartographic processes, receiving various data inputs and dispensing various types of information products'.
-This definition of the subject makes the spatial database the focus of the subject and regards the traditional focus of activity, the visual map, as one amongst a range of information products as illustrated in Figure 1.
+A new focus of activity within digital cartography is given prominence in Guptill and Starr's (1984) definition of cartography as "an information transfer process that is centred about a spatial database which can be considered, in itself, a multifaceted model of geographic reality.
+Such a spatial database then serves as the central core of an entire sequence of cartographic processes, receiving various data inputs and dispensing various types of information products".
+This definition of the subject makes the spatial database the focus of the subject and regards the traditional focus of activity, the visual map, as one amongst a range of information products as illustrated in Figure 2.

 Both in theory and in practice the map database has become the ultimate reference map - the digital map, which is a commercial product in its own right.
-The archives of national mapping agencies, including the United States Geological Survey35 and the Ordnance Survey of Great Britain, will in future be held in digital rather than analogue form and, in Britain, users will be able to purchase on demand and to their own specification Customer Plots from Current Data (CPCD) from high-street retail outlets36.
+The archives of national mapping agencies, including the United States Geological Survey (Starr, 1986) and the Ordnance Survey of Great Britain will in future be held in digital rather than analog form and, in Britain, users will be able to purchase on demand and to their own specification Customer Plots from Current Data (CPCD) from high street retail outlets (Haywood, 1987).

 A number of applications need to visualize these data.
-Visualization is especially necessary when cartographic/topographic data are minimally structured and held as raster- or video-scanned images as in the Domesday Project37, British Telecom's VMIS system, or in the map-based information system adopted by English Heritage38.
-Trade literature suggest that the previous mapsheet-based database is being replaced by spatially continuous maps to allow users to zoom and pan smoothly over an extensive area.
-User's own data are usually added as 'layers', which are superimposed on top of the base maps on display for visual analysis and comparison.
-Users can randomly retrieve and display such digital and analogue maps stored on optical disc.
-The age of the electronic atlas, anticipated by Monmonier39, is already here.
-Although the user interface allows users to take measurements off these maps, as in the BBC Domesday system, this can be extremely inconvenient as found by Maling40.
-Similarly, so-called spaghetti-digitized vectors, which have not been topologically structured, tend to be used as background maps.
-Until relatively recently Ordnance Survey large-scale digital maps were not topologically structured^{36,41}.
-Also mapsheets can overlap and, even where they do not, automatic edge-matching of digitized sheets is not a trivial task.
-The Ordnance Survey of Northern Ireland has been able to supply topologically structured and edge-matched background data since 198742.
+Visualization is especially necessary when cartographic/topographic data are minimally structured and held as raster- or video-scanned images as in the Domesday Project (Openshaw and Mounsey, 1986), British Telecom's VMIS system, or in the map-based information system adopted by English Heritage (Clubb and Hilder, 1989).
+Trade literature suggest that the previous map sheet based database is being replaced by spatially continuous maps to allow users to zoom and pan smoothly over an extensive area.
+Users own data are usually added as 'layers', which are superimposed on top of the base maps on display for visual analysis and comparison.
+Users can randomly retrieve and display such digital and analog maps stored on optical disc.
+The age of the electronic atlas, anticipated by Monmonier (1981), is already here.
+Although, the user interface allows users to take measurements off these maps, as in the BBC Domesday system, this can be extremely inconvenient as found by Maling (1989).
+Similarly, so-called spaghetti digitised vectors, which have not been topologically structured, tend to be used as background maps.
+Until relatively recently Ordnance Survey large-scale digital maps were not topologically structured (Haywood, 1987; Smith, 1987).
+Also map sheets can overlap and, even where they do not, automatic edgematching of digitised sheets is not a trivial task.
+The Ordnance Survey of Northern Ireland has been able to supply topologically structured and edgematched background data since 1987 (Brand, 1988).